 - herbicide-contaminated soil

 Although drifts are often caused by high winds, that’s not always the case.
 For example, vapor drift, in particular, can travel more than a mile, especially when used in warm climates, and thus not needing high winds to spread.

-Similar to herbicide drift, herbicide overspray is exactly that – the result of misusing the product by spraying beyond the intended areas.
-For instance, a crop-dusting pilot may be spraying paraquat over farmland and ends up spraying it over residential areas as well.
+Like herbicide drift, herbicide overspray is the result of misusing the product by spraying beyond the intended areas.
+For instance, a crop-dusting pilot may spray paraquat over farmland and accidentally spray it over residential areas.
 Essentially, this would have a similar effect to herbicide drift in the way it travels throughout the air.

-Herbicide runoff is when the chemical finds its way into running water.
-This occurs because the herbicide has the ability to bind to soil.
-Soils more prone to runoff, such as bare or impermeable soils, are more susceptible to herbicide runoff than those soils that are vegetated.
-Furthermore, herbicides in sandy soils may cause leaching, which may result in groundwater contamination.
+Herbicide runoff is when the chemical finds its way into running water — this occurs because the herbicide has the ability to bind to soil.
+Soils more prone to runoff, such as bare or impermeable soils, are more susceptible to herbicide runoff than those vegetated soils.
+Furthermore, herbicides in sandy soils may cause leaching, resulting in groundwater contamination.

 Aside from direct use, these types of exposure demonstrate how paraquat can be inhaled or absorbed through the skin.
-Additionally, exposure through contaminated water or food would occur through ingestion, which is the most common form of poisoning, and another means of being exposed.
-Therefore, any food, water, or other beverages which may become contaminated with paraquat, can put anyone at risk.
-However, like inhalation and skin absorption, even ingesting the smallest of amounts over a prolonged period of time can still result in severe health complications down the road.
+Additionally, exposure to contaminated water or food would occur through ingestion, the most common form of poisoning and another means of exposure.
+Therefore, any food, water, or other beverages which may become contaminated with paraquat can put anyone at risk.
+However, like inhalation and skin absorption, even ingesting the smallest of amounts over a prolonged period can still result in severe health complications down the road.